 Shortly before qualification, trainees attend the first of a five part business skills training programme to help with the progression to qualified life.
 The ‘Associate Business Skills’ programme, which equips junior lawyers with key skills they need to progress and succeed, runs at important transition times and includes training on personal impact, confidence, effective communication, and management and leadership styles.

 During your final seat we will begin discussions with you about your preferences on qualification.
 We consistently retain about 90% of our trainees, with most qualifying into their preferred practice area.
 Our HR team will fully support you during your transition to becoming a newly qualified solicitor.

 Mentoring provides a valuable forum to seek support, reflect on your career development, discuss professional goals and expand your network.
 There is a diverse range of mentoring programmes open to our LPC students and trainees, with opportunities to act as both mentees and mentors.
 These include the ‘LPC Mentoring Programme’ which matches LPC students with first seat trainees and the ‘Trainee Mentoring Programme’ which pairs new joiners with more experienced trainees to ease the transition to the firm.
-Trainees can also participate in a range of external initiatives, acting as mentors to students as part of the firm’s Corporate Responsibility and Diversity and Inclusion work.
+Trainees can also participate in a range of external initiatives, acting as mentors to students as part of the firm’s Diversity and Inclusion work.
 Mentoring opportunities continue after qualification, including our firmwide ‘Connect’ mentoring programme which provides associates with partner mentors to build relationships and access advice.